 This Cheesy Pasta With Butternut Squash is my favourite version of mac & cheese.
 The butternut squash makes the creamiest sauce, and the real cheese makes it perfectly cheesy.
 Of course, if you wanted to make this into a vegan recipe, you could swap out the cheese for vegan cheese.

-I’m not a huge fan of hiding vegetables.
-The whole idea of covering up vegetables kinda just makes me feel sad.
-I know, it’s easy for me to say because I was never a picky eater and I’ve never had a child who was a picky eater either.
+I’m not a huge fan of hiding vegetables in food.
+I know it’s easy for me to say because I was never a picky eater and I’ve never had to feed a picky child either.
 But even if I did, I don’t think I would try to hide vegetables from them.